Kuranda, Queensland: Geography

 Kuranda is positioned on the eastern edge of the Atherton Tableland where the Barron River begins a steep descent to its coastal floodplain.
 The area is an important wildlife corridor between the Daintree/Carbine Tableland area in the north and Lamb Range/Atherton Tableland in the south, two centres of biodiversity.

 Parts of Kuranda, particularly along its eastern edge, are protected within the Kuranda National Park and Barron Gorge National Park.
 Both national parks belong to the Wet Tropics World Heritage Area.
 Barron Gorge Forest Reserve and Formatine Forest Reserve have been established in the south of Kuranda.
 Closer to the centre of the town is Jumrum Creek Conservation Park where a near threatened, endemic frog species Ranoidea myola is protected.
 An elongated dam created by a weir built for a power station was constructed in 1935 and is used to today for recreation.

 Myola is in the north of the locality beside the Barron River, upstream from the town of Kuranda.

+The climate of Kuranda is tropical rainforest climate.